OrHasan/Captcha_Analyzer/README.md

 <!-- CONFIGURATION FILE -->
 ## Configuration File
-Almost any important data inside the code can be reconfigured directly from the `analyzer configurations.ini` file without the need to interact with the code itself.
+Almost all important data within the code can be reconfigured directly from the `analyzer configurations.ini` file without interacting with the code itself.

-In case of a missing file, the code will create it with the default data that can be found inside `def_config_file.py`.
-In case of a missing section or a specific key in one of the file sections, the code will replace the entire section with the default data (the rest of the file will be untouched).
+If the file is missing, the code will create it with default data found in `def_config_file.py`.
+If a section or specific key is missing in one of the file sections, the code will replace the entire section with default data, leaving the rest of the file untouched.

 **analyzer configurations.ini** - Detailed
 ```